JeremyBowyer/Correlation_App/instructions.md

 This section allows you to create transformations of columns in your dataset.
 For example if you have a column of prices that you want to be turned into performance, you can use the "% Change" transformation to do that.

-Each transformation you make will ask you to fill out a number of fields.
-An explanation of each can be found below:
+Each transformation require you to fill out a number of fields.
+An outline of each can be found below:

 ### Column Suffix Name
 When you create a metric transformation, an additional column will be appended to the end of your dataset.
 The *Column Suffix Name* field lets you designate a suffix for that new column.
 For example, if you have a column called `Price` and you want to turn it into performance, you might want to add the suffix "Pct_Chg."
 Doing so will result in a new column named `Price_Pct_Chg`.